icodestuff-io/laravel-mailwind/README.md

 }
 ~~~

-Then with the build method, use the template that we created within the `resources/views/vendor/mailwind/templates` directory
+Then within the build method, use the template that we created within the `resources/views/vendor/mailwind/templates` directory
 like so:
 ~~~php
 /**